HideenLap/HideenLap/README.md

 - 👋 Hi, I’m @HideenLap
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Api, Curl and Unix
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @ShadoowWeek Telegram

 <!---
 HideenLap/HideenLap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.